-I told Nate about the SNOO, we went on Craigslist and found one for sale in “like new” condition for $1,000 in San Antonio (about two hours south of where we live.)
+I told Nate about the SNOO, we went on Craigslist and found one for sale in “like new” condition for $1,200 in San Antonio (about two hours south of where we live.)
 I contacted the seller, who told me someone else wanted it but it was first come, first serve.
 “Go NOW!”
 I told Nate.
-Armed with my list of questions and specs to check over, he fought through traffic on I35 to go retrieve the SNOO.
-(Side note: I later found out that you can rent a Snoo for $4.25 a day, and they even deliver it based on your due date so you can be prepared ahead of time without paying rent before the baby arrives.
+Armed with my list of questions and specs to check over, he fought through traffic on I-35 to go retrieve the SNOO.
+(Side note: I later found out that you can rent a Snoo for a few dollars a day, and they even deliver it based on your due date so you can be prepared ahead of time without paying rent before the baby arrives.
+I wish we had just done that!
 Don’t do what we did, haha!
 It was so stressful to scramble to find one, and I looking back I wish we had just rented ahead of time.
 They make it super easy, but I was dragging my feet and made our lives harder than they had to be.)

 Nate brought it home, set it up, and it turned out that the WIFI connection wasn’t working and we couldn’t control it with our app.
-He contacted the Happiest Baby company, and since it was still under warranty, we returned that one and were able to get a brand-new SNOO set up.
-And we finally got to try it out.
+(UGH.
+Haha, again, just rent one ahead of time!)
+He contacted the Happiest Baby company, and we got super lucky because it was still under warranty.
+We returned that one and were able to get a SNOO delivered to us and set up a few (sleepless) days later.
+And we finally got to try it out this hyped bassinet.